Fundamental Theorem of Algebra

 Complex Numbers

-But sometimes you need to use Complex Number to make the polynomial equal to zero.
+We may need to use Complex Numbers to make the polynomial equal to zero.

 And here is an example: